-Post-Masters Certificate in Educational Leadership
+Post-Masters Certificate in School Administration

 The Post-Master’s Certificate in School Administration requires 24-27 semester hours and is designed to prepare students for positions as principals or assistant principals and meets the requirements of the state legislation that supports an alternative path to school administration licensure (also known as “add-on” principal licensure).
 Students can enroll in either the online or face-to-face PMC.